 Page current as of

-What you need to know if you have been arrested, charged or jailed.
+What you need to know if you have been arrested,

 Have you been charged?
 Here is a simple outline of the criminal arrest and charge process.
 What will happen. when and what it all means.
 What to expect and your rights.
 How to deal with the police.
 Read more about Arrests >>